rododo-meow/d02_optee/README.md

 Here you will find:

-- Git submodules to various software: ARM Trusted Firmware, UEFI, Linux, OP-TEE OS and client library and tests
+- Git submodules to various software: ARM Trusted Firmware, UEFI, Linux, Grub, OP-TEE OS and client library and tests
 - A Makefile to generate everything

 Not everything is built from sources for various reasons.
 The following is a